Design and construction

 - How much disruption in your life can you tolerate to add on to or renovate your home?

-This article is one of many resources in the Homeowner's Project Handbook.
-The Homeowner’s Project Handbook (HPH) provides a directory of AIA architects working in Massachusetts, while highlighting the value that architectural expertise brings to new construction and renovation projects.
-Explore this free, sustainable, searchable digital resource for homeowners and small business owners considering renovations, additions, or new construction projects.
+This article is one of many resources in the Homeowner's Project Handbook, which highlights the value that architectural expertise brings to new construction and renovation projects.
+Explore this free, sustainable, digital resource for homeowners and small business owners considering renovations, additions, or new construction projects.